Cardinals vs. Reds Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has put up 67 hits with 18 doubles, 10 home runs and 36 walks.
+- Goldschmidt has collected 67 hits with 18 doubles, 10 home runs and 36 walks.
 He has driven in 27 runs with seven stolen bases.

 Goldschmidt Recent Games